 On the upper end, freestanding walk-in tubs may hold 90 gallons of water or more.
 Larger whirlpools have even higher capacities, and a two-person model’s capacity may exceed 170 gallons.

 Acrylic and fiberglass are the most common tub materials.
 These tubs are lightweight, affordable, and easy to install—which is why they’re so attractive for DIY renovations.
 Fiberglass tubs are more durable than acrylic, though these materials are not as long lasting compared to some others.

 Less common materials such as copper, stone, and marble offer a unique visual appeal due to their rarity in most bathroom spaces.
-These materials are more expensive and used in high-end bathrooms.
+These materials are more expensive and are used in high-end bathrooms.

 - Built-in overflows drain the water out of the tub once it reaches a specific level.
 This feature can prevent water damage caused by a forgetful bather.

-- A bath pillow is sometimes included with soaking and whirlpool tubs for added comfort and support.
+- A bath pillow is sometimes included with soaking tubs and whirlpool tubs for added comfort and support.

 - A remote control is provided with some whirlpool tubs, allowing users to operate the jets without accessing the control panel.

 - LED lights are featured in some high-end tubs (often whirlpools) for ambiance and visual effect.